websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 You can use a Structure with a [Web Content Template](../web-content-templates/creating-web-content-templates.md) to render the Structure content, but a Template is not required to create structured content.
 ```

-Here, you'll use a pre-built Liferay DXP Docker image with several [cURL](https://curl.haxx.se/) code samples to learn about Structures and structured content.
-For more advanced examples managing structured content using the REST API, see [Advanced Web Content API](./advanced-web-content-api.md).
+See the cURL and Java samples for Structures and structured content below.
+For more advanced examples managing structured content, see [Advanced Web Content API](./advanced-web-content-api.md).For more advanced examples managing structured content using the REST API, see [Advanced Web Content API](./advanced-web-content-api.md).
 For an overview of using the REST API in Liferay DXP, see [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md).

 ## Setting Up Your Environment